 For assessment purposes, give both of the grade level tests (the Quick Screen Test and the NRRF test combined with 40L's test for grades 8, 10, and 12) and the MWIA at the beginning and after 10 to 20 hours of tutoring when they have learned all the sound spelling correspondences.
 (Give the MWIA I to students reading 2nd grade level or below on the NRRF test.
 Give the MWIA II to students reading 3rd grade level or higher on the NRRF test.)
 It is best to give the tests again when the student works through a fair amount of multi-syllable words in Webster, and when the student’s parents or you have decided that they may be finished with tutoring.
 Do not teach to these tests, they are for diagnostic purposes.
 The MWIA shows how damaged they are from sight words, when they read the phonics words within 15 to 20% of the speed of the holistic words, they have mastered what they need to know well enough that their phonetic reading skills are automated.
 An older student may never get to that point, stop when they are reading several grade levels above grade level and have mastered all phonics sounds and rules.
 There may be an initial slowdown in reading speed as they start to learn phonics, it will speed up with practice as the process of phonetic reading becomes automated.

-To tutor a group of students, use the instructions in the step by step guide to using Blend Phonics that also adds in syllables, Spelling and phonics rules, Syllable division rules, and Syllable division exercises.
-There are also readings from Hebrews 12 that can be added to show progress through the program.
-These instructions were used to teach a group of students.
+To tutor a group of students, use the instructions in the step by step guide to using Blend Phonics and the other materials linked below.
+The instructions were used to teach a group of students.
 Then, 40L volunteers worked with the students in small groups of 2 - 5 students, having each student read a line from Blend Phonics or Webster's Speller in turn during small group work.
 (Groups of 2 - 3 students are best, but larger groups were sometimes required due to volunteer availability.)
 You can also modify these instructions to work with a single student.
 The checklist in link #11 can be used to track progress, it has a short excerpted version of Webster's Speller but is a good checklist for the other linked files below.

 In summary, here are all the things needed to teach a single student or a group of students: